Ellsworth, Maine: Civil War era and late 19th century (1860–1900)

+20th century: challenges and modernization (1900–present)

 Work on the Ellsworth hydro-electric dam began in 1907, at the site of one of the original Benjamin Milliken Union River dams.
 This led to the creation of the present Leonard's Lake just north of the city.

-Ellsworth's first disaster of the 20th century was the Great Flood of 1923.
+Ellsworth's first major disaster of the 20th century was the Great Flood of 1923.
 A spring freshet rushed over the dam and carried off the metal Union River Bridge, along with many buildings along the river, such as the Dirigo Theater, the Foundry and many wharves and warehouses.
 This event marked the end of Ellsworth's prominence as a shipping center.
 The present concrete bridge was finished in 1924.

 The Great Fire of 1933 destroyed most of Ellsworth's downtown commercial district, on the east side of the Union River.
 New buildings were built in brick, mainly in Art Deco style.
 The unique Ellsworth City Hall dates from this period.
 Many old houses outside the business district survived the conflagration.

 The 1960s and 1970s saw the development of an Ellsworth business district on High Street, which is the direct route to and from Bar Harbor and Acadia National Park.
 This area is now the largest shopping district in Hancock County, with several shopping centers and many large stores, stretching nearly to the Ellsworth-Trenton boundary.

-Postcards of Ellsworth
+Historical images

 Geography

 Ellsworth is located at 44°34'20" North, 68°28'34" West (44.572223, −68.476039).

 According to the United States Census Bureau, the city has a total area of 93.92 sqmi, of which 79.28 sqmi is land and 14.64 sqmi is water.
 Located at the head of navigation, Ellsworth is drained by the Union River.
 Ellsworth Falls is the location of the Agassiz Outcrop Maine Geological Survey: Maine ACF, a National Historic Landmark, notable for its early recognition as evidence of glaciation.

 The city is served by U.S. Route 1 and U.S. Route 1A, in addition to state routes 3, 172, 179, 180, 184 and 230.

 Neighboring cities and towns

 Climate

-Ellsworth has a humid continental climate (Köppen: Dfb) of the warm summers type.
-As much of Maine winters are harsh and snowy throughout the season even being at latitudes similar to southern France, such discrepancies are due to the western patterns and the Labrador Current.
-Places to the northwest of the city as around Branch Lake the USDA resistance zone is 5a, in the urban area it is 5b as much of the state coastline.
+Ellsworth has a humid continental climate (Köppen: Dfb) of the warm summer type.
+As much of Maine winters are harsh and snowy throughout the season, even being at latitudes similar to southern France, such discrepancies are due to the western patterns and the Labrador Current.
+In places to the northwest of the city, as around Branch Lake, the USDA hardiness zone is 5a, while in the urban area it is 5b, as is much of the state's coastline.